teddygroves/bibat/docs/index.rst

 For reference information about bibat, check out the :ref:`cli` and :ref:`api` pages.

-If you would like to contribute to bibat in any way---please do!---the :ref:`contributing` page has some useful information.
+If you would like to contribute to bibat in any way, the :ref:`contributing` page has some useful information.

 Finally, see the :ref:`accessibility` page to find out how we have tried to make this website as useable as possible for everyone, and for how to